singh-man/books/crackingTheCoding/12_cAndC++.md

 ---

-The algorithm will maintain a mapping from a node address in the original structure to the corresponding node in the new structure.This mapping will allow us to discover previously copied nodes during a tradi­ tional depth-first traversal of the structure.
+The algorithm will maintain a mapping from a node address in the original structure to the corresponding node in the new structure.
+This mapping will allow us to discover previously copied nodes during a traditional depth-first traversal of the structure.
 Traversals often mark visited nodes-the mark can take many forms and does not necessarily need to be stored in the node.

 Thus, we have a simple recursive algorithm:
 ```c